 2. The authors highlight that there is no “significant policy proposal” on the table but that could also be a weakness of the study: did individuals know any- thing about this somewhat complex policy reform?
 Relatedly, how plausible is it from the perspective of both mass publics and experts that such a global policy would ever materialize?

+Thank you for giving us a chance to explain our research design against the context of existing and hypothezised future climate policy.
 First, several policies that we test are already ongoing or on the table: e.g. international transfers for climate loss and damages, $100 billion per year in international transfers to help low-income countries adapt to climate change, and increasing foreign aid.
 All these policies obtain a similar level of support than options not currently on the agenda like the GCS.
 Second, we informed respondents about the policies studied, and some of them are pretty straightforward to understand (e.g. taxing the wealth of millionaires to finance low-income countries).
-Third, while the most significant policy proposals (in terms of magnitude of international transfers) are currently not on the table, the implausibility from them ever materizalizing may precisely come from the fact that they are not on the table and that public support for such policies is not discussed.
-We could return the question: why is global redistribution still considered as implausible if majorities throughout the world support it?
-This unresolved question should pave the way for further research.
+TODO Third, while the most significant policy proposals (in terms of magnitude of international transfers) are currently not on the table, the implausibility from them ever materizalizing is what prompted us to conduct the research.
+One way to rephrase our research question is whether the public dislikes them.
+That such policies are not on the table and that public support for such policies is not discussed (see longer answer to Comment 5). unresolved question should pave the way for further research.

+To reflect these changes in the manuscript, we

+[are more transparent about existing related policies in SI xxx]

+[make more precise how we tested understanding of the GCS]

+[rewrote the discussion section, emphasizing the rationale for our design again]

 3. There is a significant disconnect between the claims about support for the global climate scheme and the actual survey item meant to elicit preferences over such a policy.
 That item merely asks “at which level(s) do you think public policies to tackle climate change need to be put in place?” (lines 80-81).
 But asking such a broad and amorphous question does not seem to be informative about the level of support for a rather specific, costly, and strongly redistributive global reform.
 It could be useful to focus more directly on the studies that are clearly focused on the actual policy question.

+We believe there is a misunderstanding here.
+In fact, the question eliciting support for the policy is as follows:

-The Global survey does not only asks this “broad and amorphous question”, but also questions on the support for specific policies such as a global tax on greenhouse gases financing a global basic income.
-Contrary to what is claimed, the paper does not measure the support for the GCS with the question on the geographical level at which climate policies are needed.
+but also questions on the support for specific policies such as a global tax on greenhouse gases financing a global basic income. the paper does not measure the support for the GCS with the question on the geographical level at which climate policies are needed.

 4. Similarly, it remains vague how preferences over dividing a carbon budget relates to the research question/claims.
 Also, one wonders whether these findings about burden-sharing resonate with existing research on this topic.
 The SI section A.1.2 is quite eclectic about how it portrays existing research on this topic and that review includes “staff discussion notes”papers instead of focusing